dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_8.md

   }
   ```
   becomes \\[ pong() ≝~ ?\text{Ping}.!\text{Pong}.pong() \\]

+Notice that CCS does not send messages to particular process but just a given _name_.

 Furthermore, CCS allows us the processes to be parametric in the name they use:
 \\[